 Not every lawsuit will make it to trial.
-Many civil cases, particularly accident and personal injury lawsuits, never make it to trial because the parties reach a settlement agreement earlier in the litigation process.
-Generally, a settlement requires the plaintiff (person brining the lawsuit) to discontinue any further legal action in exchange for receiving a money payment from the defendant or the defendant’s insurance company.
-Settlement payments are usually lump-sum (all at once) or structured (regular payments over a period of time).
+Many civil cases, particularly those dealing with accident and personal injury lawsuits, are resolved due to the parties reaching a settlement agreement earlier in the litigation process.
+Generally, a negotiated settlement requires the plaintiff (the person that has filed the lawsuit) to discontinue any further legal action in exchange for receiving a payment from the defendant or the defendant's insurance company.
+Settlement payments are usually made as a lump sum (all at once) or on a structured schedule (regular payments over a period of time).

-A structured settlement is an arrangement that provides the plaintiff with regular payments over the course of several years or for the rest of the plaintiff's life.
-They are especially helpful when the plaintiff suffers a serious and permanent injury known as a catastrophic injury.
+A structured settlement is an arrangement that provides the plaintiff with regular payments over the course of several years or, if applicable, for the rest of the plaintiff's life.
+They are especially helpful when the plaintiff suffers a serious and permanent injury, known as a catastrophic injury.
 With a structured settlement, a defendant's insurer typically funds an annuity policy for the plaintiff.
 An annuity produces a continuous stream of income over the term of the structured settlement.
-Annuity contracts can be quite complex to cover a variety of expected expenses.
+Annuity contracts can be very complicated, and they typically cover a variety of expected expenses.

-Before accepting any settlement agreement you should always discuss all available options with a tax attorney, personal injury attorney or certified public accountant (CPA) to fully explore tax consequences of a verdict or settlement.
+Before accepting any settlement agreement, you should always discuss all available options with a tax attorney, personal injury attorney, or certified public accountant (CPA).
+They can help you fully explore the tax consequences of a verdict or settlement.
 Below are some pros and cons of structured settlements for you to consider.

 - Structured settlements offer plaintiffs the certainty of payments over a fixed period of time.
-However, lump sum payments may be better suited for cases involving minors, as they allow for long-term investing.
-They may also be better suited for cases involving those suffering from a debilitating injury that will require future medical expenses.
+However, lump sum payments may be better suited for cases involving minors because they allow for long-term investing.
+They may also be better suited for cases involving those suffering from a debilitating injury that will require long-term medical expenses.

 - Parties may tailor annuities to cover a plaintiff's specific needs and all sorts of future demands or contingencies.

-- In most states, annuities are protected by state insurance laws which guarantee that the obligations of a insurer will be covered.
-Although federal law doesn't allow an insurer to formally declare "bankruptcy," most states have a safety net for insurance companies that become insolvent: insurance companies and policy claims will continue to be covered and paid by the home state's guaranty association, subject to state limits.
+- In most states, annuities are protected by state insurance laws which guarantee that the obligations of an insurer will be covered.
+Although federal law doesn't allow an insurer to formally declare bankruptcy, most states have a safety net for insurance companies that become insolvent.
+Insurance companies and policy claims will continue to be covered and paid by the home state's guaranty association, subject to state limits.
 Learn more about the key provisions in your state if you aren't sure about the specifics.

-- A lump-sum payment may be combined with a structured settlement to meet immediate expenses, such as medical bills, repayment of debts, rehabilitation costs, and the like.
+- A lump-sum payment may be combined with a structured settlement to meet immediate expenses such as medical bills, repayment of debts, and rehabilitation costs, to name a few.

 - Parties can dedicate funds of a structured settlement to cover unanticipated advances in medicine so that if medical science develops a miracle cure, the plaintiff can give it a try.